SimVascular/svFSIplus/README.md

 <!--- ============================================= Building svFSIplus  ==================================================== --->
 <!--- ====================================================================================================================== --->

-<h1 id="building"> Building svFSIplus </h1>
+<h1 id="building"> Building svFSIplus from Source </h1>

-svFSIplus can be downloaed and built on computers running MacOS and various Linux operating systems.
+The svFSIplus source code can be downloaed and built on computers running MacOS and various Linux operating systems.
 The Windows operating system is currently not supported.

+<h2 id="building_build"> Build Process </h2>

+Several [software packages](building_packages) must be installed in order to build and use svFSI.

+svFSIplus is built using [CMake](#building_cmake) using the following steps

+<h2 id="building_packages"> Required Software Packages </h2>

 The following software packages are required to build svFSIplus